 The following documents and links provide UPAs with planning and implementation information to assist in meeting the goal of full electronic reporting.
-The information will be modified and added to as it is developed.

 - Electronic Reporting - Project Implementation Schedule (PDF)